pandelislag/quizapp/README.md

 ### What I learned

 This project helps me to explore React Js.
-By building this qpp, I learn how to interact with a Framework, how to build a component and use React Router DOM.
+By building this app, I learn how to interact with a Framework, how to build a component and use React Router DOM.

 ### Continued development